What is freelance writing?

 How to find freelance writing jobs online

 These sites rarely pay fairly.
 There is no future in taking hours to write an article for $50.00 or even less.

 There are many great articles online that give you better ways to find opportunities.
-If you do a Google search for “freelance writing jobs” you will find a lot.
+If you do a Google search for “freelance writing jobs,” you will find a lot.

 But you need to be selective.
 Here are a few links that might help you get started.

-One of the best places to start is the ProBlogger Job board.
-It specialises in writing jobs, and you can set up alerts for any job ad that might suit you.
+It specializes in writing jobs, and you can set up alerts for any job ad that might suit you.

 The Write Life has a great article listing many sites that are worth considering as well as those that you should avoid.

-From the perspective of an experienced freelance writer, you should read this long article by Elna Cain.
+If you want the view of an experienced freelance writer, you should read this long article by Elna Cain.

-In the end, though, making freelance writing your full-time business will be about building a regular and reliable client base.
+In the end, though, making freelance writing your full-time stay-at-home business will be about building a regular and reliable client base.

 If you are already blogging, you might want to consider monetizing your blog to earn more passive income.